Abiodun-code/Abiodun-code/README.md

 - 📫 How to reach me **olaroungbejamiu@gmail.com**

-- ⚡ Fun fact **I like doing things that make's me to be productive.**
+- ⚡ Fun fact *I like doing things that make's me to be productive 💪🏽.*

 <h3 align="left">Connect with me:</h3>
 <p align="left">